 Seven out ten young Italians are also quite optimist about the future (Fig. 3.21).
 Women and youth aged 20-24 years old are the most confident (Fig. 3.22).

-Fig. 3.20 Young people satsifed with their life by gender, age, employement status situation, and exptections for the future by gender and age
+Fig. 3.20 Young people satsifed with their life by gender, age, employement status

 Fig. 3.22 Young people who have confidence in the future by gender and age